rodrigoelp/little-stories/Unlikely adventures/12-Chapter-12.md

 Yule's hair flicked with the forceful gush of air.
 She waited for a moment and then continued her march towards the sun-lit rock.

-The wind gently flowed against her - *this feels nice* - she thought making progress towards the spot until she finally reached her.
+The wind gently flowed against her - *this feels nice* - she thought making progress towards the spot until she finally reached it.
 Her gaze turned towards her friends debating the levels of itchiness of certain strains of grass against their skin.
 She sat on the flower-covered area next to the stone.